azayrahmad/3TierAppWithMultiDatabases/README.md

-# Multi-Database .NET Web App implementation with Entity Framework Core
+# Multi-Database .NET Web App Implementation with Entity Framework Core

-## Purpose
+## Overview
 This project demonstrates the implementation of a .NET web application that interacts with multiple databases using Entity Framework Core.
 The primary goal is to showcase how a .NET application can manage relationships across different databases and provide a clean, maintainable code structure that adheres to best practices and the SOLID principles.

+You can view the web application here: [Live Demo](https://blazorwebui20240617152704.azurewebsites.net/).

+You can also explore the web API here: [Web API](https://services20240617150841.azurewebsites.net/)

 ## Problem
 In modern enterprise applications, it is not uncommon to have data spread across multiple databases.
 For instance, a company might store user data in one database, product information in another, and transactions in a third.
 Managing relationships and ensuring data integrity across these databases can be challenging, particularly when using an ORM like Entity Framework Core, which traditionally assumes a single database context.